 Unpaid personal days for all administrative directors are allowed to accumulate and be paid upon termination of employment.
 Administrative personnel are paid at the rate of \$ 200 per day and Director of Operations is paid at the rate of \$ 100 per day, up to a maximum of 50 days.
-For the year 2019 the Board of Directors approved an accumulation of the maximum days for the Director of Finance due to the extraordinary increase in workload.
-The total potential liability for these days at June 30, 2019 was \$12,050.
-This amount is included as a liability in the Academy-wide financial statements.
+For the year 2020 the Board of Directors approved the hiring of a management company and all administrative directors were no longer employees of the academy and were paid out their total accumulated absences.
+The total potential liability for these days at June 30, 2020 was \$0.